Needlesslord/PaintWars_by_BrainDeadStudios/PaintWars/README.md

      + Social Media Updated
      + Animations
      + Game resoulution at 1280x720px@60fps (Window and Full Screen supported)
-     + Automatic Continuous Integration and Deployment
+     + Automatic Continuous Integration
+     + Deployment (not fully implemented)
  - UI and HUD
      + Basic UI, with Main Menu (Play and Exit, Settings -not all functional, only Full Screen-, Credits -link to repository- and Map selection -all take to Forest Map-) with background
      + Life Bars
      + HUD: Quests (drop-down menu), buttons on the right (in order: go to Town Hall, Shop, Pause, Start over -only "no" functional), resources
+        - Labels: num paint, num wood, num metal scrap, num titanium, num research, num units, actual health and max health
-     + Minimap: can be made bigger/smaller with [M], shows where in the map you are
+     + Minimap: can be made bigger/smaller with [M], shows where in the map you are (not fully working the camera on the minimap)
      + Visual and acustic feedback
  - RESOURCES
      + 4 different resources working: paint, wood, max units, research (to improve units/buildings)
      + 3 resources not fully implemented: metal scrap, food, titanium
  - ENTITIES: Allies, buildings and enemies
      + 2 different allied units: painter (collect paint from lakes) and warrior (attack spawners)
-     + 4 allied buildings:
+     + 5 allied buildings:
        - Town Hall: Not buildable, if destroyed LOSE
        - Paint Extractor: To get paint (only buildable on lakes)
        - Wood Producer: To get wood
        - Barracks: To create warriors
+       - House: to incremente the max units
-     + 1 enemy building: Spawner (5, if destroyed WIN)
+     + 1 enemy building: Spawner (5 in total in the map, if destroyed WIN)
  - ACTIONS
      + Movement and group movement
-     + Collect paint (with painters)
+     + Collect paint (with painters and Paint Extractors, only from Paint Ponds)
-     + Collect wood
+     + Collect wood (with Wood Producers, they create tiles around them where Painters get the wood from)
      + Destroy spawners (with warriors)
      + Pathfinding
-     + Win/Lose conditions (Town Hall destroyed OR more than 15 min LOSE, 5 Spawners destroyed WIN) with victory/lose custom messages and font
+     + Win/Lose conditions (Town Hall destroyed OR more than 15 min LOSE, 5 Spawners destroyed WIN) with victory/lose custom messages, backgrounds and font
+     + Build buildings with resources from the shop
+     + Create units with resources from buildings
+     + Research: improve buildings from the shop, improve units from buildings
  - MAPS
      + Forest Map implemented
  - SCENE MANAGER